CameronTrumpy/TFODVanilla/README.md

-# Tensorflow Object Detection Walkthrough
+# TensorFlow Object Detection Walkthrough

-This set of Notebooks contains code to train and use your own custom object detection model using the Tensorflow Object Detection API.
+This set of Notebooks contains code to train and use your own custom object detection model using the TensorFlow Object Detection API.
 It includes modified files from a [course](https://github.com/nicknochnack/TFODCourse) by Nicholas Renotte, plus my additional instructions and tips on how to set up a good work environment for TF.
 It also includes custom scripts and instructions that were not included in course material.

 ## Setup

 **Step 0.1 - Environment**
 I set up my project on an SSD with Ubuntu 20.04(LTS), and booted my pc from that SSD when I wanted to work on the project.
 I suggest a similar approach if you want to leverage the flexibility of Linux, along with the computing power of your CPU+GPU.
-It may be possible to set up the project in a Linux VM, but I haven't tried.s
+It may be possible to set up the project in a Linux VM, but I haven't tried.

 If you don't know how to dual boot OSes on your machine, you can research it online, or you can attempt at working in Windows.
-I strongly reccomend against this as Windows is weird with package managment and PATH variables.
+I strongly recommend against this as Windows is weird with package management and PATH variables.

 **Step 0.2 - Setup CUDA**
 If you are planning to train your model with your GPU, which is much faster than CPU training, you need to set up CUDA on your machine.